Sonic 3 & Knuckles

 - The Doomsday Act 2 leads to the final boss of Death Egg.
 If Knuckles defeats the boss, the game will reset to the SEGA screen.

-- Knuckles cannot enter either Act of The Doomsday.
-Tails can enter Act 2, but cannot enter Act 1.
+- Knuckles cannot enter either Act of The Doomsday without debug mode enabled.
+Tails can enter Act 2, but not Act 1.

-- If Sonic or Tails beats The Doomsday Zone, the bad ending will play if he doesn't have all the Chaos Emeralds.
+- If Sonic or Tails beats The Doomsday Zone, the bad ending will play if he doesn't have all the Chaos Emeralds and/or Super Emeralds.

 - If Knuckles beats The Doomsday Zone, the game will reset to the SEGA screen.